Coachella music and arts bicycle generators cell phone chargers dc PM permanent magnet motor pedal power bicycle generator

 You may not think that 7 Watts is much, but believe me, after 5 minutes of heating up at this wattage, you will get a burn by touching a diode that is not rated for that kind of wattage.
 If you were to get a T-42 diode with a heat sink then you would be OK.

-The linear regulator is the traditional way of controlling your output voltage to a 12V DC level.
+The linear regulator is the traditional way of controlling your output voltage to a 12V DC level but not the most efficient way .

 If you want to look at the data sheet for this part hen click HERE